10 Questions To Ask Your Mortgage Broker

 2) How many lenders do you have access to?

-When you approach a broker, one of the first things you should do is ascertain whether they provide advice on mortgage products from the whole market, or a limited selection of lenders.
+When you approach a broker, one of the first things you should do is ascertain whether they provide advice on mortgage products from the whole market or a limited selection of lenders.

-There are three main types of broker:
+There are three main types of brokers:

 • Some are tied to a specific lender.